HackingFromHomeHackathon/november-2020/submissions/bbrout-education.md

 Collaboration needs to be organized and encouraged.
 This takes people to do this.

 People are needed to handle marketting and getting the word out.

+## Education as an Economic Model

+If the wealth of a society is not redistributed to the lowest echelon of society, the society will go broke.
+The redistribution of wealth in western capitalism is through repeated economic collapse.
+The failure of capitalism to sustain itself in times of crisis is the result of the members of the economic system retaining wealth at all costs and not redistributing it.
+This is the result of creating an economic unstable equilibrium.

+During ancient times, about 10% of the population were the elite and unemployable and about 90% of the population provided food.
+During the period of the industrial revolution, only about 10% of the people were required to grow enough food for the rest of the population.
+This left 80% of the population who were trained to "make stuff" or manufacture and provide goods and services for the population.
+However, with mechanization, about 10% of the people can make enough stuff and provide services for the rest of the population.
+This now leaves 70% of the population in a state of being non-productive.
+This becomes even more severe during a pandemic.
+A proposal would be to hire this 70% and pay them to learn stuff and consider that productive.
+However, for such an economic system to work, this 70% would have to be actually productive.
+The education has to feed back into either growing stuff or making stuff.

+### Scenario 1: Buffalo

+In this scenario, let us say there is a group of people who wish to grow buffalo and monetize each buffalo with a 20% annual production of buffalo.
+A school of buffalo is established in which students are paid to study everything there is about buffalo.
+This includes poetry of buffalo, history of buffalo, songs and art of buffalo, biology and physics of buffalo and the entire cirriculum of reading, writing and mathematics about buffalo.
+In a very short time, the group of people are going to have a lot of very healthy buffalo and the students can gain accreditation for their studies.

+### Scenario 2: Song Writing

+In this scenario a song writer takes courses and learns from from a song-writing master.
+The writer learns and writes songs in collaboration with others in the song-writing school.
+The songs are sold by the school and the song writer becomes a song-writing master and teacher.
+This process is similar to apprenticeship programs and guilds.

+The above two scenarios show examples of how to "hook" education back into a productive and decentralized economic system.
+It may be possible to tokenize such systems or to have the government support it and tax it.